Why you need to know how to stop robocalls on your cell phone.

 Legal businesses also sell “call lists”.
 These lists typically contain phone numbers of legitimate leads scraped through social media websites such as Facebook and LinkedIn, and are cross-referenced with the Do Not Call List.
 Organizations that partake in cold calling or telemarketing can purchase these lists or generate their own, but must comply with FCC or FTC rules and regulations.
 If they do not comply, they can face hefty fines and bad PR.

-In other frequent instances, there is no method to the madness: your phone number is dialed at random.
+In other instances, there is no method to the madness: your phone number is dialed at random.
 This is typically the strategy of illegal robocallers, who do not care who they’re targeting as long as someone answers the phone.
-Using auto-dialing technology, robo calls can be placed in immense volume within a matter of seconds.
-In fact, there are 2,700 robocalls placed to US phone numbers per second!
+Using auto-dialing technology, robocalls can be placed in immense volume within a matter of seconds.
+In fact, there are 2,700 robocalls placed to U.S. phone numbers per second!

 In these circumstances, the first robocall is designed only to identify if there is a person at the end of the line.
-If you answer, press any dial key, or request to be removed from the list, you’re only helping the scammer in his/her elaborate scam.
-If the scammer is unsuccessful in stealing from you over the phone, but does identify that you’re a real person – you’ve only made matters worse for yourself.
+If you answer, press any dial key, or request to be removed from the list, you’re only helping the scammer in their elaborate scam.
+If the scammer is unsuccessful in stealing from you over the phone but does identify that you’re a real person, you’ve only made matters worse for yourself.
 Robocalls will keep flooding your phone.
 For this reason, it is important to avoid answering or engaging with unfamiliar calls as frequently as possible.

 Caller ID spoofing is the #1 reason for your robocall problem

 Caller ID spoofing is arguably the biggest challenge in fighting robocalls, and is primarily to blame for the growing spam call issue worldwide.
-Illegal robocallers utilize Caller ID spoofing because it is incredibly difficult to trace – making them increasingly confident they can commit phone crimes without getting caught.
+Illegal robocallers utilize caller ID spoofing because it is incredibly difficult to trace and makes them increasingly confident they can commit phone crimes without getting caught.

-What laws help to protect you from unwanted robocalls?
+What laws will help protect you from unwanted robocalls?